 When you know you have done all that you can to screen for bad guests to your vacation rental, you experience little or no anxiety about hosting.
 You can enjoy a good night’s sleep free of nightmares about horrible guests.

-Hosts on Airbnb can require their guests to complete Airbnb’s Verified ID process which will require them to provide Airbnb (and not the host) a photo of a government ID.
+Hosts on Airbnb can require their guests to complete Airbnb’s Verified ID process.
+This can require guests to provide Airbnb with a legal name, address, and/or other personal information; photo of a government issued ID such as a driver’s license or passport; or even a selfie.
+This is now available to hosts in Airbnb’s top 35 countries and regions and will be expanded worldwide in early 2023.
 In some instances, Airbnb may opt to verify using a third-party database.
 However, guests can overcome this by getting someone else to make the booking for them.

 Guests on VRBO can choose to confirm their identity with the platform but hosts cannot require them to do so.
 Hosts can choose to only choose guests who are verified but this can impact occupancy.